makrai/notes/buechel18-emo-multiling-multitask-naacl.md

 * IALP 2016 Shared Task on Chinese word emotion induction (Yu+ 2016b)
   * the best system of the employed a simple feed-forward neural network (FFNN) with one hidden layer in combination with boosting (Du and Zhang, 2016)
-* supervised, Li+ (2017) propose ridge regression, again using word embeddings
+* supervised: Li+ (2017) propose ridge regression, again using word embeddings

 ## 2.4 Sentence-Level and Text-Level Prediction 4

 * DL approaches
-* fully established as the method of choice
+* fully established as the method of choice (Wang+ 2016b;
-  (Wang+ 2016b; Abdul-Mageed and Ungar, 2017; Felbo+ 2017;
-  Mohammad and Bravo-Marquez, 2017)
+  Abdul-Mageed and Ungar, 2017; Felbo+ 2017; Mohammad and Bravo-Marquez, 2017)
 * cannot easily be transferred to solve word emotion
 * adapted to sequential or spatially arranged input data
   * sequential (typical for RNN, LSTM, GRNN and related architectures) or